 We have tracking systems options for your installation depending on your situation.

 Fixing your door to your ceiling may require a bulkhead to lower the door slightly to avoid the cornice.
-A bulkhead is also useful for installing a track if your ceiling is difficult to access.
+A bulkhead is also useful for installing a track if your roof cavity is difficult to access.
 We would also need to install a "door jamb" (usually 18mm) to avoid your skirting board at the bottom of the door so the door closes properly.

 Many ceilings are simply plasterboard and they can hold a guide track but no weight.
 In many cases a bulkhead, being stronger, can also solve this issue.

 If your ceiling is plasterboard with no internal access then most of the weight of the room divider will be on the bottom track with a guide track at the top.

-In most cases where a bottom track is installed it doesn't impede the opening so you and your family won't trip over it when walking through the opening.
+In most cases where a ramped bottom track is installed it doesn't impede the opening so you and your family won't trip over it when walking through the opening.